Preparing for Mediation

 The mediation attorneys of Jacobs Berger are qualified to act as both mediation attorneys and independent counsel during mediation.
-Our firm takes pride in helping clients through the mediation process in Morris County towns including Madison, Randolph, Denville, Morristown, Dover, Tewksbury, and all of Northern New Jersey.
+Our firm takes pride in helping clients through the mediation process.
 We believe in offering dynamic and personalized legal solutions which are tailored towards the needs and concerns of each one of our divorce and family law clients.

 Call our office today to learn more about the mediation process and how you can prepare through a confidential and comprehensive Strategic Planning Session.

 Mediation Preparation Lawyers Discuss Selecting a Mediator

 After deciding on mediation as a conflict resolution method, the first step is often to find a mediator.
 Our Madison mediation lawyers believe it is essential that both parties involved have full faith in the mediator and are in 100 percent agreement about the selection.
 This is due to the fact that mediators must represent both parties’ perspectives and legal rights during the mediation process in an unbiased fashion.

 Before making a selection, both parties should have the opportunity to interview the prospective mediator(s) to understand whether or not it is a good fit.
 It may be a good idea to ask about a mediator’s training and experience.
 Additionally, it is important that the personal connection is there, and there should be no conflicts in values, goals, or attitude.